margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the man singing with the Consortium in Memphis
 * Gratitude for Muslim prayers
 * Gratitude for the world history teacher at Norfolk Academy

+## What Can America Achieve?
+Diamante Poems ##
+Despair,
+enormous, steep,
+scorching, perishing, callousing,
+The climb is summoned by a new spirit - overcoming, unyielding, conquering, bright, energetic,
+Hope

+## Bullying ##
+Hello, Mr. Bully
+Remember me?
+You were a bully.
+You picked a fight.
+You couldn't pronounce my name correctly.
+You acted like I couldn't do my work properly.
+Hello, Mr. Bully.
+Remember me?
+I visited your apartment?
+...And you poked fun of me.
+You treated me like I was stupid.
+...Right in the center of your home.
+You patronized me.
+Hello, Mr. Bully.
+Remember me?
+I forgave you.
+...But you denied me.
+You put yourself on a pedestal.
+You treated me like I asked for weird favors of you.
+Hello.
+Mr. Bully.
+You are part of a church of with Celebrities.
+And I am never enough, never competitive enough.
+Thank you for provoking me.
+I see all the selfies online.
+I watch all the Celebrities.

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.